Jeremiah-Freeman/Portfolio/README.md

 ## Description

-Deep within this project you will find five (4) specific things:
+Within this project you will find five (4) specific things:

                * Full name
                * Beautiful image of me (share openly if you like)